RetroDECK/ES-DE/USERGUIDE.md

 ### Single-game scraper

 The single-game scraper is launched from the metadata editor.
-You navigate to a game, open the gamelist options menu, choose **Edit this game's metadata** and then select the **Scrape** button (alternatively the _Y_ button shortcut can be used to start the scraper).
+You navigate to a game, open the gamelist options menu, choose _Edit this game's metadata_ and then select the _Scrape_ button (alternatively the _Y_ button shortcut can be used to start the scraper).

 ### Multi-scraper

-The multi-scraper is accessed from the main menu by entering the **Scraper** menu and then selecting the **Start** button (or the _Y_ button shortcut can be used).
+The multi-scraper is accessed from the main menu by entering the _Scraper_ menu and then selecting the _Start_ button (or the _Y_ button shortcut can be used).

 ### Scraping process

 The default mode for the scraper is _Non-interactive_ mode, also referred to as _Automatic_ mode.
 When using this mode the selected systems are scraped without requiring any user input.
-This is quite convenient, but has the drawback of not asking for input if multiple matching games are returned by the scraper service.
-This could lead to the wrong game metadata and media being downloaded, but in practice this is quite rare so it's generally recommended to keep the automatic mode enabled.
+This is quite convenient, but has the drawback of not asking for input if there are multiple matching games.
+In this case the game that the scraper service thinks is the most accurate match will be returned.
+However, if the _Search using file hashes_ scraper option is enabled and you're using ScreenScraper, then a hash value will be calculated from the actual game file and searches will be performed based on this.
+When using hash searches it's often a good idea to uncompress zip archives for systems with single game files (for instance a .bin file inside a .zip archive) as it's more likely that there's a match for such a file than for a compressed archive.
+Assuming there is a match for your file in the ScreenScraper database, this will lead to 100% accurate results.
+But if no matching file is found then it's possible that the fallback name search will return the wrong game, and therefore leading to the wrong game metadata and media being downloaded.
+In practice this issue is quite rare so it's generally recommended to keep the automatic mode enabled.
 If no result is found for a game, the scraper will skip to the next one in queue.

 If _interactive mode_ is instead enabled, the process of scraping games is basically identical between the single-game scraper and the multi-scraper.
 You're presented with the returned scraper results, and you're able to refine the search if the scraper could not find your game.
 Sometimes small changes like adding or removing a colon or a minus sign can yield better results.
 Note that searches are handled entirely by the scraper service, ES-DE just presents the results returned from the service.
+File hash searching is not supported by ScreenScraper if using this search method.

 When scraping in interactive mode it's recommended to keep the _Auto-accept single game matches_ option enabled as it will run the scraper in semi-automatic mode, only stopping to ask for user input if there are multiple results returned or if no game was found.
 If this option is disabled, the scraper will stop and ask for confirmation for every game.

 Under normal circumstances the scraper service will only return games for the platforms used for searching, but sometimes when it's not sure about the results it will also include games from other platforms.
 If this happens, these additional platform names will be displayed within square brackets after the game name in the result list.
 And if a game system is configured for multiple platforms, then the specific platform returned per result will always be displayed within square brackets.
 The exception for these two scenarios is if the multi-scraper is running in fully automatic mode as the additional platform information is then always omitted.
 Note that the additional platform information will not be included in the scraped game name, it's only used for clarification within the scraper result list.

 It's also possible to apply a filter for which games to scrape, which is very useful if for example continuing scraping a system that was previously not fully completed, or for re-scraping after new games have been added.
-This is accomplished using the _Scrape these games_ option on the main scraper menu.
+This is accomplished using the _Scrape these games_ option in the main scraper menu.
 Possible values are _All games, Favorite games, No metadata, No game image, No game video_ or _Folders only_.

 By default, ES-DE will search using the metadata name of the game.
-If no name has previously been defined via scraping or via manually entering it using the metadata editor, the name used for searching will correspond to the physical filename minus all text inside either normal brackets `()` or square brackets `[]`.
+If no name has previously been defined via scraping or via manually entering it using the metadata editor, then the name used for searching will correspond to the physical filename minus all text inside either normal brackets `()` or square brackets `[]`.
 So for example the physical filename `Mygame (U) [v2].zip` will be stripped to simply `Mygame` when performing the scraper search.

 By disabling the option _Search using metadata name_, the physical filename will be used even if there is a scraped or manually entered name for the game.

 There is however an exception to this for arcade games (MAME and Neo Geo) when using the TheGamesDB scraper.
-As this service does not support searches using the short MAME names, these will be expanded to the full game names via a lookup in the MAME name database supplied with the ES-DE installation.
-But if using ScreenScraper the _Search using metadata name_ option is always respected as this service fully support scraping based on the short MAME names.
+As this service does not support searches using the short software list MAME names, these will instead be automatically expanded to their full game names.
+This is done via a MAME name translation file supplied with the ES-DE installation.
+But when using ScreenScraper the _Search using metadata name_ option is always respected as this service fully support scraping based on the software list MAME names.

 Apart from this, hopefully the scraping process should be self-explanatory.

 ### Manually copying game media files

-If you already have a library of game media (images and videos) you can manually copy these files into ES-DE.
+If you already have a library of game media (images, videos and PDF manuals) you can manually copy these files into ES-DE.
 The same procedure applies if you want to add media for individual games, for instance when the scraper did not return any results or if you didn't like the media it provided.

 The default media directory is `~/.emulationstation/downloaded_media/<system name>/<media type>`